yuk1h1ra/blog-with-hugo/content/posts/2020/11/thm-linux-challenges-writeup-part2/index.md

 4.4.xxxxxxxxxx
 ```

-### Find the file called flag 29 and do the following operations on it:
+### Find the file called flag 29 and do the following operations on it

 > 1. Remove all spaces in file.
 > 2. Remove all new line spaces.